If you’re planning to upgrade the wheels on your car, there’s a concept you should know about — wheel offset and backspacing.

 The Relationship Between Wheel Offset and Scrub Radius

-Before making any changes to your wheel offset, even if it’s as small as 10 mm, you need to know that these changes will impact your car’s scrub radius.
+Before making any changes to your wheels, even if it’s as small as 10 mm, you need to know that these changes will impact your car’s scrub radius.
 If the resulting change is not suitable for your suspension geometry, it can potentially end up making your car drive worse than it did before.

 Even the slightest changes in offset, and scrub radius as a result, can make an enormous difference to the way a car turns, accelerates, and brakes.